 The Blank Slate – Summary

-Steven Pinker is an experimental psychologist and currently psychology professor at Harvard.
+About the Author: Steven Pinker is a popular science author and an experimental psychologist and currently a psychology professor at Harvard.

-He says that “The Blank Slate” is not one of that book which says that it’s all about the genes.
+Pinker says that “The Blank Slate” does not say that it’s all about the genes.

 Depending on the trait we examine culture or genes can matter more but, in most cases, it’s a mixture of the two.